nmishra459/nmishra459/README.md

 I am...
 - 📚 studying computer science and statistics at **Harvard College** (Class of 2024).
+- ☀️ spending my summer working on a bounty-based software engineering project under a product VP at **Palantir**.
-- 🍂 looking forward to joining Amazon as an software development engineering intern in the fall.
+- 🍂 looking forward to joining **Amazon** as an software development engineering intern in the fall.
 - 🎉 cooking and reading in my spare time!

 If you want to learn more about my projects and research, visit my [website](https://nmishra459.github.io/)!